qbead/qbeadWebsite/content/book/dancing2.md

 ## The Grand Finale: Showing Off All Its Colors

-You’ve explored both linear and rotational motion independently so far in this adventure.
-Using the above scripts as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
+You’ve explored both linear and rotational motion independently in the two parts of the Dancing with Color adventure series.
+Using the scripts you've created as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
 To inspire your imagination, we'll leave you with one final more complicated sketch that combines both the `Motion_Snake` and `Rainbow_Chase_Advanced` sketches.
 Here is a webpage with our [grand finale code and explanation](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
 This sketch programs the SpinWheel to respond to both acceleration and rotation.
 To try this code on your SpinWheel or use it as a framework for your own creations, you can find it at `Examples → SpinWearables → Dancing_with_Color → Grand_Finale`.

 Using the code we've presented as an inspiration, try writing your own sketch where the SpinWheel's LEDs respond to your motion!

-Here is the diagram of the SpinWheel again, if you want a reminder of what number corresponds to which LED:
+Here is the diagram of the SpinWheel again, if you want a reminder of what number corresponds to which LED as you are creating your own dancing companion sketches:

 ![SpinWheel LED numbering.](/images/spinwheel_with_numbers.png "SpinWheel LED numbering")